 Then, with Crawford up, Robertson threw a wild pitch, sending Pedroia to 2nd.
 But Robertson got Crawford to fly out.

 Nothing across in the top of the 9th.
 One inning to go, and it would be pitched by Mariano Rivera.
 But, just as the familiarity of this series means that there's one team that knows how to beat Jonathan Papelbon, and it's the Yankees, it also means that there's one team that knows how to beat Mo, and it's the Red Sox.

 And the way to beat Mo is to draw a leadoff walk, which Lowrie did.
 Uh-oh...

 Mo got Josh Reddick to fly to right, and struck out the man with the longest surname in MLB history, Jarrod Saltalamacchia.
 But then he walked Ellsbury, and now a runner was at 2nd, the tying run was at 1st, and the winning run was at the plate.
-It was Scutaro, who, first for the Oakland Athletics and now for the Red Sox, has become one of those guys who can't hit against any team BUT the Yankees.
+It was Scutaro, who, first for the Oakland Athletics and now for the Red Sox, has become one of those guys who can't hit against any other team, but turns into Ted Williams against the Yankees.

 Needless to say, in the stands, the Fenway animals were howling.